Cryptobabble – A guide to the terminology of the alt-coins

 Mining Pool – Individual mining is a thing of the past due to the complexity involved in finding blocks.
 Miners now work together, although there are a number of different ways to sort out the money.

 Nodes – Nodes are essential parts of the blockchain.
 They are the core of how coins like Bitcoin operate, instead of a single ledger, Bitcoin’s ledger is spread throughout thousands of nodes each with a complete blockchain.
-This makes the system more secure and the more nodes there the less chance there will be of double spends.
+This makes the system more secure and the more nodes there are, the less chance there will be of double spends.

 Orphan block – An orphan block is a legitimate block that has not been accepted by the blockchain.
 These can occur when two miners each produce valid blocks within a very tight timescale.